An overview of the Connect configuration

-The channel information panel
+Channel information panel

-Under General you find the number of files in the queue, the number of files transferred in the last 24 hours and a graph to indicate the peak hours during the day.
+Under General you find the number of files in the queue, the number of files transferred in the last 24 hours, and a graph to indicate the peak hours during the day.

-Having set up the input and output folders in the Servers area and routings in the Routings area, this is where you set up the actual processing channels.
-It's a matter of choosing input and output folders from the preconfigured servers and associating a routing method if such is required.
+Having set up the input and output folder routings, you set up the processing channels here.
+Select input and output folders from the pre-configured servers and select an associated routing method, if necessary.

-In this area you set up service-specific options such as virus scanner preferences.
+In this area, you set up service-specific options such as virus scanner preferences.